The 1cm beard is a phenomenal short beard length that’ll meet the needs of many.

 “Disconnected” goatee styles are where the chin hair and mustache don’t connect.

-The anchor goatee is an example of a disconnected goatee style.
-Its name is derived from its shape.
+This is an example of a connected goatee style.

 The soul patch is the small patch of hair that lies immediately beneath the bottom lip.